Implications of dark matter cascade decay from DAMPE, HESS, Fermi-LAT and AMS02 data: Introduction

 \section{Introduction}

-The {\it DArk Matter Particle Explorer} ({\it DAMPE}) satellite releases recent data of the combined electron and position energy spectrum from ${\cal O}(10)$ GeV to 10 TeV in energy~\cite{DAMPE}.
-The observed spectrum confirms H.E.S.S.~\cite{Abdalla17} observation of a change of spectral shape at around 700-900 GeV.
-Below this energy the spectrum is close to a power law which is in agreement with {\it Fermi-LAT}~\cite{bib:fermi_e} and H.E.S.S.~\cite{Abdalla17}.
-But the spectrum quickly drops at the higher energy range.
+The {\it DArk Matter Particle Explorer} ({\it DAMPE}) satellite releases recent data of the combined electron and position energy spectrum from ${\cal O}(10)$ GeV to 10 TeV in energy~\citep{DAMPE}.
+The observed spectrum confirms H.E.S.S.~\citep{HESS2017} observation of a change of spectral shape at around 700-900 GeV.
+Below this energy the spectrum is close to a power law which is in agreement with {\it Fermi-LAT}~\citep{bib:fermi_e} and H.E.S.S.
+The spectrum drops quickly in the higher energy regime.

-The spectral change may rise from astrophysics or sources of new particles at the TeV scale.
-Dark matter (DM) has been a popular hypothesis that can annihilate or decay into Standard Model (SM) particles~\cite{Feng10}.
-The Galactic DM halo has been widely studied to explain the observed rising of cosmic position fraction from {\it PAMELA} telescope~\cite{bib:pamela} and later by {\it Fermi-LAT}~\cite{bib:fermi_e}, and {\it Alpha Magnetic Spectrometer} (AMS02)~\cite{bib:ams02} to high precision, as well as an increase in the cosmic anti-protons~\cite{bib:pamela_antiproton,bib:ams02_antiproton}.
-Alternatively, astrophysical sources such as pulsars~\cite{bib:pulsar,bib:Yuksel09,bib:Ioka10,bib:Shaviv09, bib:Kawanaka10,bib:Biermann09,bib:Blasi09,bib:Profumo12,bib:Malyshev09} and supernova remnants~\cite{bib:remnants} are often studied as the potential sources for the positron excess.
-Interestingly, changes in spectral shape, indicating for a more sophisticated origin, are also observed in proton and light nuclei (see ATIC~\cite{bib:atic} and AMS02~\cite{bib:ams02_antiproton}).
+The cosmic $e^\pm$ spectral changes may rise from astrophysics or new physics sources at the TeV scale.
+The Universe's Dark matter (DM) can be consist of hypothetical, unseen particles.
+Such DM particles can couple to normal matter, and annihilate or decay into the Standard Model's (SM) particles~\citep{Feng10}.
+The Galactic DM halo has been widely studied in attempt to account for the cosmic position fraction observation from {\it PAMELA} telescope~\citep{bib:pamela} and later by {\it Fermi-LAT}~\citep{bib:fermi_e}, and {\it Alpha Magnetic Spectrometer} (AMS02)~\citep{bib:ams02} to high precision, as well as an increase in the cosmic anti-protons~\citep{bib:pamela_antiproton,bib:ams02_antiproton}.
+Alternatively, astrophysical sources such as pulsars~\citep{bib:pulsar,bib:Yuksel09,bib:Shaviv09,bib:Biermann09,bib:Blasi09,bib:Malyshev09} and supernova remnants~\citep{bib:remnants} are often studied as the potential sources for the positron excess.
+Interestingly, changes in spectral shape, indicating for a more sophisticated origin, are also observed in proton and light nuclei (see ATIC~\citep{bib:atic} and AMS02~\citep{bib:ams02_antiproton}).

 The dark matter hypothesis faces many constraints.
-While the desired electron and positron are produced from annihilation and decay processes, the associated high-energy photon radiation and inverse Compton photons can be readily searched for as diffuse or point gamma ray sources.
-In case of dark matter annihilation, the annihilation rate is sensitive to the DM's density distribution especially at the center of the Galactic halo or sub-halos.
-In the directions of the Galactic Center (GC) and dwarf spheroidal galaxies (dSph), gamma ray measurement from {\it Fermi-LAT}~\cite{bib:fermi_gamma} and H.E.S.S.~\cite{Abdalla17} provided significant bounds on DM annihilation signals.
+DM annihilation and decay inject high-energy $e^\pm$ and photons.
+The prompt photons, along with inverse Compton radiation off injected $e^\pm$, are constrained by diffuse and point-source gamma ray searches.
+In case of annihilation, the annihilation rate can be enhanced by concentrated DM distribution at the Galactic center or in sub-halos.
+Gamma ray measurements for the Galactic Center (GC) and dwarf spheroidal galaxies (dSph) from {\it Fermi-LAT}~\citep{bib:fermi_gamma} and H.E.S.S.~\citep{HESS2017} provided significant bounds on DM annihilation signals.